-Naio thrips (sometime called myoporum thrips) were detected on Oʻahu on November 23rd.
+Naio thrips (sometimes called myoporum thrips) were detected on Oʻahu on November 23, 2018.
 Naio thrips attack our native Hawaiian naio tree (Myoporum sandwicense).
 These thrips are small sucking insects with feathery wings.
-They harm the naio by sucking the tissue out of the new leaves, causing severe damage and eventually kill the plants.
+They harm the naio by sucking the tissue out of the new leaves, causing severe damage, defoliation, and eventual death of the plants.

-Since the Oʻahu detection, multiple agencies and many private citizens have come together to remove infested plants.
-Right now, significant natural sites such as Kaʻena Point and the Kaiwi shoreline do not show signs of thrips and these areas are being regularly monitored.
+Since the Oʻahu detection, multiple agencies and many private citizens have mobilized to remove infested plants.
+Right now, significant natural sites such as Kaʻena Point and the Kaiwi coastline do not show signs of thrips and these areas are being regularly monitored.

 Our goal was to contain and eradicate these harmful pests by first removing all infested plants on the island and then removing naio in landscaping as they are harbors allowing thrips to spread.
 Over 900 plants have been removed since the detection, along with thousands of man hours spent in the field.
-Numerous land managers and private citizens have been cooperating with this effort and there has been much support to to stop the spread of naio thrips in order to save the wild populations.
+Numerous land managers and private citizens have been cooperating with this effort and there has been much support to stop the spread of naio thrips in order to save the wild populations.

-- Monitor – If you decline to remove your unifested plant, monitor every week for damage to leaves.
+- Monitor – Monitor every week for damage to leaves.

 - Report damaged leaves immediately to the Oahu Invasive Species Committee (OISC) for recommendations for treatment.
 You can use the link below, or email: firstname.lastname@example.org.

 Naio thrips damage includes severe gall-like distortion of the new leaves and terminals.
 The insects suck out the healthy tissues of new leaves.
 The stunting of growth at the terminal ends of the plant occurs and leaf curling or folding is common.
 Eventually new leaves stop forming and the plants will die.
 In Hawaiʻi, this recent pest can potentially have devastating effects on our native naio trees which are an important component of lowland and coastal dry forest and comprise roughly one half of the plant biomass of the māmane-naio forest ecosystem.